apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 **Notes about different types of plaster:** Something very important is that there are multiple types of plaster available.
 While a basic plaster which can be found in any hardware store works it doesn't yield the best results.
 Using gypseous alabaster brings three advantages: Firstly, it's easier to work with it since it cures more slowly.
 So once the plaster and the water get mixed the amount of time when the plaster is viscous is much longer.
 Secondly, it becomes much harder.
 This helps with the structural integrity of the bust.
 And lastly, the color is different: While the basic plaster is a bit grayish, the gypseous alabaster is more white.

-Then the plaster got applied in a thin layer of about 1-2 mm thickness.
+Then the plaster was applied in a thin layer of about 1-2 mm thickness.
 It helps when the mold gets tilted around a bit and when a brush gets used to get the plaster into every nook and cranny of the silicone mold.
 It's very important that the first layer of plaster doesn't exhibit any holes.

 **Notes about the thickness of the plaster layer:** It makes a huge difference how thick this first layer is.
 It's important to make it as thin as possible because that helps with the capacitive sensing but when making it too thin the risk is that parts of the bust break off during the unmolding process.
 When making the layer too thick the capacitance can't properly get through the layer later on.
 A thickness of about 1-2 mm works best.